-- SPEEX\SUBMODE\BITRATE Get the bit-rate for a submode number specified throught ptr (integer in bps).
+SPEEX\SUBMODE\BITRATE Get the bit-rate for a submode number specified through ptr (integer in bps).

-7.5 Packing and in-band signalling
+4.5 Packing and in-band signalling

 Sometimes it is desirable to pack more than one frame per packet (or other basic unit of storage).
 The proper way to do it is to call speex\encode N times before writing the stream with speex\bits\write.
 In cases where the number of frames is not determined by an out-of-band mechanism, it is possible to include a terminator code.
-That terminator consists of the code 15 (decimal) encoded with 5 bits, as shown in figure 2.
+That terminator consists of the code 15 (decimal) encoded with 5 bits, as shown in figure 4.

 It is also possible to send in-band "messages" to the other side.
-All these messages are encoded as a "pseudo-frame" of mode 14 which contain a 4-bit message type code, followed by the message.
-Table 4 lists the available codes, their meaning and the size of the message that follow.
+All these messages are encoded as "pseudo-frames" of mode 14 which contain a 4-bit message type code, followed by the message.
+Table 1 lists the available codes, their meaning and the size of the message that follows.
 Most of these messages are requests that are sent to the encoder or decoder on the other end, which is free to comply or ignore them.
 By default, all in-band messages are ignored.

-code Size (bits) Content

-0 1 Asks decoder to set perceptual enhancement off $(0)$ or $on(1)$

-1 1 reserved

-2 4 Asks encoder to switch to mode N

-3 4 Asks encoder to switch to mode N for low-band

-4 4 Asks encoder to switch to mode N for high-band

-5 4 Asks encoder to switch to quality N for VBR

-6 4 Request acknowloedge (0=no, 1=all, 2=only for in-band data)

-7 4 Asks encoder to set VBR off (0), on(1), VAD(2), DTX(3)

-8 8 Transmit (8-bit) character to the other end

-9 8 Intensity stereo information

-10 16 Announce maximum bit-rate acceptable (N in bytes/second)

-11 16 reserved

-12 32 Acknowledge receiving packet N

-13 32 reserved

-14 64 reserved

-15 64 reserved
+Code Size (bits) Content 0 1 Asks decoder to set perceptual enhancement off (0) or on(1) 1 1 Asks (if 1) the encoder to be less "agressive" due to high packet loss 2 4 Asks encoder to switch to mode N 3 4 Asks encoder to switch to mode N for low-band 4 4 Asks encoder to switch to mode N for high-band 5 4 Asks encoder to switch to quality N for VBR 6 4 Request acknowloedge (0=no, 1=all, 2=only for in-band data) 7 4 Asks encoder to set CBR (0), VAD(1), DTX(3), VBR(5), VBR+DTX(7) 8 8 Transmit (8-bit) character to the other end 9 8 Intensity stereo information 10 16 Announce maximum bit-rate acceptable (N in bytes/second) 11 16 reserved 12 32 Acknowledge receiving packet N 13 32 reserved 14 64 reserved 15 64 reserved

-Table 4: In-band signalling codes
+Table 1: In-band signalling codes